 The Mutual Cash Fund offers a diversified portfolio of fixed income credit assets with low correlation to equity markets.

-AGVT aims to track the performance of an index (before fees and expenses) that provides exposure to a portfolio of high-quality bonds issued by Australian federal and state governments, and with a component issued by supranationals and sovereign agencies.
+HCRD aims to track the performance of an index (before fees and expenses) that provides intelligent exposure to a portfolio of senior, fixed-rate, investment grade Australian corporate bonds, hedged to reduce interest rate risk.

-The fund aims to provide investors with the performance of the Bloomberg AusBond Treasury 0+ Yr IndexSM, before fees and expenses.
-The index is designed to measure the performance of the Australian bond market and is comprised of fixed income securities issued by the Australian Treasury.
+The fund aims to provide investors with the performance of the Bloomberg AusBond Composite 0+ Yr IndexSM, before fees and expenses.
+The index is designed to measure the performance of the Australian bond market and includes investment grade fixed income securities issued by the Australian Treasury, Australian semi-government entities, supranational and sovereign entities and corporate entities

 The fund aims to provide investors with the performance of the Bloomberg AusBond Inflation Government 0+ Yr IndexSM, before fees and expenses.
 The index is designed to measure the performance of a segment of the Australian bond market comprised of inflation-linked fixed income securities.

-The fund aims to provide investors with the performance of an index before fees and expenses that is designed to measure the AUD hedged performance of fixed rate, high yield corporate bonds across global developed markets.
+The Fund aims to provide investors with the performance of the ICE U.S. Treasury 20+ Year Bond AUD Hedged Index, before fees and expenses.
+The index is designed to measure the AUD hedged performance of bonds issued by the U.S. Treasury that have a remaining maturity of twenty years or more.

-CRED aims to track the performance of an index (before fees and expenses) that provides intelligent exposure to a portfolio of senior, fixed-rate, investment grade Australian corporate bonds.
+BSUB aims to track the performance of an index (before fees and expenses) that provides exposure to a portfolio of floating rate subordinated bonds issued by the four major Australian banks.

 Bond investing is a fundamental part of the fixed-income securities market.